 As such a creative artist, it's no surprise to see this macaron wall art at Aoki's boutique in Rue de Vaugirard.
 I seriously would consider hanging this up at home.
 So, Monsieur Aoki, if you ever become fed up with this on your wall, you can donate it to a happy and mad-about-macarons home.
 Just saying.

 Meet Sadaharu Aoki's Bamboo.
 It's his more recent Japanese take on the classic Opera, which has had Parisians singing its praises for the past 60 years.
 Like the Opera cake, each fancy layer is made up of joconde biscuit, buttercream, chocolate ganache, syrup and glaçage - but in place of the traditional coffee syrup to accompany the chocolate, chef Aoki exchanges it with Matcha green tea and adds a splash of Kirsch liqueur, which helps add that special tonality or timbre to the opera singing!

 As I've been writing this at teatime, the squirrel corner in the kitchen above the kettle reminded me of Aoki's green tea white chocolate wafer thin bar with lightly toasted black and white sesame seeds.
 I nibbled on it with some Earl Grey tea which was a great combination but I'm sure any professional tea connoisseur would have me grilled for that.

-I’ll take you to Aoki’s tea salon another time.
-It’s on Boulevard de Port-Royal and I have a feeling that his Matcha Green Tea Millefeuille or Matcha éclairs are needing just another taste with a cup of tea.
+Did you know Chef Aoki has a wonderful (and quiet) tea salon near the Eiffel Tower - all explained on my list of Best Tearooms in Paris.
+I have a feeling that his Matcha Green Tea Mille-feuille or Matcha éclairs are needing just another taste with a cup of tea.

 35 Rue de Vaugirard